 Final Thoughts

-November 2025 is, without a doubt, the turning point for UK independent artists.
+November 2025 marks the split.
+This is the month everything divided.
 Major labels have cut some AI deals.
 Regulatory frameworks remain unsettled.
 The market is splitting into premium human and commodity AI.
 The positioning decisions you make in the next 3-6 months are highly likely to have a substantial effect on your income trajectory through 2028.

 Spotify artist profile page for The Velvet Sundown, an AI-generated band that sparked major controversy in 2025 by demonstrating how AI music can replicate artist style and potentially divert listener attention from human-created music on streaming platforms